-Define $\Upsilon(\Gamma)$, the \emph{block-cut tree of $\Gamma$}, to be the graph with a vertex for every block of $\Gamma$ and every cut vertex of $\Gamma$, and an edge for every pair of block and cut vertex contained in that block.
-It is easily shown that $\Upsilon(\Gamma)$ is indeed a tree (for otherwise we contradict the maximality of the blocks).
+\begin{definition} Define $\Upsilon(\Gamma)$, the \emph{block-cut forest of $\Gamma$}, to be the graph with a vertex for every block $b$ of $\Gamma$ and every cut vertex $c$ of $\Gamma$, and an edge between $b$ and $c$ when the cut vertex $c$ is contained in $b$: